Axway/amplify-central/content/en/docs/Overview/provider_journey.md

 weight: 10
 ---

-The following steps steps summararize the provider journey within the Amplify API Management platform.
+The following steps summarize the provider journey within the Amplify API Management platform.
 Click on the links to learn more about each step.

 1. Create an environment - see [Define an environment](/docs/connect_manage_environ) that represent the dataplane
 2. Discover APIs from the existing dataplane

     * Manual discovery using the Central UI - see [Add an API Service](/docs/connect_manage_environ/manage_services/add_api_service)
     * Automatic using a CI/CD procedure - see [Integrate with Amplify](/docs/integrate_with_central)
-    * Automatic and synchronized using a discovery agent - see [connect your environment with a Gateway](/docs/connect_manage_environ#synchronize-your-environment-with-a-gateway)
+    * Automatic and synchronized using a discovery agent - see [Connect your environment with a Gateway](/docs/connect_manage_environ#synchronize-your-environment-with-a-gateway)

 3. View discovered APIs - see [Environment](/docs/connect_manage_environ/view_environments) view or [Service registry](/docs/manage_service_registry) view
 4. Organize / Curate APIs - see [Asset Catalog](/docs/manage_asset_catalog)